bienflorencia/cdbu/content/en/post/paper-1/index.md

 <figure>
 <img src="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-020-79074-8/MediaObjects/41598_2020_79074_Fig4_HTML.png?as=webp" alt="Figure 1" style="width:100%"/>
-<figcaption align = "center"><b>Fig.4 - Areas for future sampling effort prioritisation.
-Priority categories for amphibians (a), reptiles (b), birds (c) and mammals (d) were calculated using species accumulation curves (SACs).
+<figcaption align = "center"><small>Fig.4 - Areas for future sampling effort prioritisation.
+Priority categories for amphibians (a), reptiles (b), birds &#40;c) and mammals (d) were calculated using species accumulation curves (SACs).
 Scale: Null (i.e., grid-cells where mean slope of the last 10% of SACs was lower or equal to 0.05), ‘Low’ (between 0.05 and 0.25), ‘Medium’ (between 0.25 and 1), ‘High’ (grid-cells where the sampling effort was so low that it was not possible to calculate SACs), and ‘Very High’ (i.e., grid-cells where no records were found).
 All maps in 25 × 25 km grid-cell resolution.
-Projection WGS1984.</b></figcaption>
+Projection WGS1984.</small></figcaption>
 </figure>

 ***